joaospj/tabata-timer/README.md

 # tabata-timer

-Simple timer using javascript Web Worker, this is part of a PWA project, so more updates are upcoming
+Simple timer using JavaScript Web Worker, this is part of a PWA project, so more updates are upcoming

 See it live [here](https://joaospj.github.io/tabata-timer/)